 In 1956, the coal gasification plant at Gas Works Park closed.

-In 1960, the Carnegie library building, then known as the Seattle Central Library, was replaced with an International Style design.
+In 1960, the Seattle Central Library building was replaced with an International Style design.

-From 1967, Seattle was home to the Seattle SuperSonics of the National Basketball Association (NBA).
+In 1967, Seattle became home to the Seattle SuperSonics of the National Basketball Association (NBA).

-In 1969, Seattle was awarded a Major League Baseball franchise, the Seattle Pilots, who played at Sick's Stadium.
+In 1969, Seattle was awarded a Major League Baseball franchise called the Seattle Pilots, who played at Sick's Stadium.

-In 1974, Seattle was awarded a conditional expansion franchise in the National Hockey League, which did not come to fruition.
+In 1974, Seattle was awarded a conditional expansion franchise in the National Hockey League, but it did not come to fruition.

-In 1974, a 60 Minutes story on the success of the four-year-old Medic One paramedic system called Seattle "the best place in the world to have a heart attack."
+In 1974, a 60 Minutes story called Seattle "the best place in the world to have a heart attack" due to the success of the Medic One paramedic system.

-In 1974, the original Sounders team of the North American Soccer League was founded.
+In 1974, the original Seattle Sounders team of the North American Soccer League was formed.

-The Pacific Northwest Ballet School, founded in 1974, ranks as one of the top three ballet training institutions in the United States.
+The PNB School (founded in 1974) is one of the top three ballet training institutions in the United States.

 In 1976, the Seattle Seahawks entered the National Football League as an expansion team.